nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 ## Overview

-The below diagram provides a high-level overview of the end-to-end engineering workflow required to realize the Riva Esperanto ASR service.
+The following diagram provides a high-level overview of the end-to-end engineering workflow required to realize the Riva Esperanto ASR service.

 ![png](./Esperanto-workflow.png)